pythairdrop/metamaskvaultchecker/README.md

 # Metamask brute force
-This program checks the balance of a MetaMask log file, extracts vault data, and performs brute-force  on the vault data.
+"This program checks the balance of a MetaMask log file, extracts vault data, and brute-forces the vault data."
 Starting processing in directory: C:\metamaskbrut

 Processing file: C:\metamaskbrut\000233.log